acraven/acraven.github.io/_posts/2017-01-14-long-bennington-lowdham-colts.md

 We didn’t manage to test the ‘keeper in the remainder of the half, but we had 3 or 4 good shots that were just wide of the mark.
 Despite dominating, we couldn’t get daylight between us and a team that “has a goal in them” [Steve’s words]; the half finished a tight 1-0.

-Much like he predicted our victory over Nottingham FC, Steve wasn’t wrong; the visitors started much the brighter side in the second and equalised within a minute of the restart.
+Much like he predicted our [victory over Nottingham in the cup]({% post_url 2016-11-12-nottingham-long-bennington %}), Steve wasn’t wrong; the visitors started much the brighter side in the second and equalised within a minute of the restart.
 Top corner from 30 yards, Charlie had no chance.

 We recovered our composure and started to apply some pressure; Sam Wright invited the ‘keeper to make a spectacular save with a finger-tip with a looping shot to the back post and he obliged.
 This was the catalyst for a series of shots leading up to Jamie running the entire right wing and crossing for Sam Green to smash in from 6 yards to restore our goal advantage midway through the half.
 2-1.